The Lychee Martini

 You can absolutely just pop the fruit in your mouth at this point like a cherry, but lychee do have a pretty substantial seed in the middle.
 If you want to go a step further, you can carefully cut the seed out of the fruit, leaving the hollow lychee.

-I like to do this step for the martini garnish, but that’s it.
+I like to do this step for the Lychee Martini garnish, but that’s it.

 Making the Martini

-Once you have a few lychee peeled, you can make your martini.
+Once you have a few lychee peeled, you can make your Lychee Martini.

 As always, the most important part to any good martini is making sure you have an ice cold glass!
 So chill down your glass with some ice water before you get started.